 CRA and AWS engaged with TSRI to complete the modernization of their COBOL-based system to Java on AWS.
 To Achieve CRA's goals, TSRI tuned JANUS Studio® to parse, transform, document, and refactor the IBM z/OS COBOL application.
 In just 1.5 months, TSRI modernized the application from an IBM Mainframe COBOL and CICS monolith to a modern multi-tier architecture in Java on the AWS cloud.
 Just as important, TSRI also converted the DB2 database and VSAM sequential files to a relational PostgreSQL database on AWS Aurora.

-Customer: Canadian Revenue Agency (CRA) and AWS
+Customer: Canada Revenue Agency (CRA) and AWS

 Source & Target Language: IBM COBOL to Java on AWS